 For Medical Professionals

-We will contact participants as we produce findings that warrant additional diagnostic testing or provide prognostic information.
+The program team will contact participants as it produces findings that warrant additional diagnostic testing or provide prognostic information.

 SCAD research studies at Mayo Clinic

 Please see the projects page for more detailed information on research being conducted in the SCAD Research Program.

 Since its inception in 2010, the SCAD Research Program has gained new insights into associated conditions and treatment approaches.
 Highlights and significance of findings from the Mayo Clinic SCAD Research Program include:

 - Extracoronary vascular abnormalities.
 A high rate of abnormalities in noncoronary blood vessels has been identified in patients with SCAD.
 These include fibromuscular dysplasia (FMD), aneurysms and additional dissections.
 Patients with these findings may need additional imaging and follow-up and may be at higher risk of recurrent SCAD.